 Limitations of Public Cloud

 Finally, because public cloud services are shared between multiple companies, multiple people have access to them.
 The more access is provided, the bigger the risk to your data’s security.
-In an ideal world, only people you directly trust would have access to your infrastructure, and that’s where private cloud facilities come in.
+In an ideal world, only people you directly trust would have access to your infrastructure.
+And that’s where private cloud facilities come in.

 What is Private Cloud?

-Where Public Cloud is all about sharing resources to lower the costs involved in their maintenance and upkeep, Private Cloud is, as the name suggests, about one company gaining exclusive use of infrastructure.
+Public Cloud is all about sharing resources to lower the costs involved in their maintenance and upkeep.
+Private Cloud is, as the name suggests, about one company gaining exclusive use of infrastructure.
 It can either be set up within an office environment, providing you with the best of both on-premises and cloud solutions, or it can be stored within a data centre.
 You can either manage the services internally, or can hire a third party provider to manage them for you.

 Benefits of Private Cloud

 But the biggest benefit is in the control that using private cloud facilities provides.
-You can control who has access to your resources and how they are used, you can control provisioning and configuration, and you have full control over where your data is stored geographically, and in what way.
+You can control who has access to your resources and how they are used.
+You can control provisioning and configuration.
+And you have full control over where your data is stored geographically, and in what way.